-Parents of Mannville boy go to great lengths to reduce painful reactions | CBC News
+'Allergic to life': Parents seek solution to Alberta boy's mysterious condition | CBC News

 Harvesting for the winter

-Since Kaiel only eats food prodcued at home, the foods grown in the garden and chicken coop are harvested and frozen for his diet during the winter months.
+Since Kaiel only eats food produced at home, the foods grown in the garden and chicken coop are harvested and frozen for his diet during the winter months.

-"When he's out here eating fresh lettuce and strawberries and lettuce and all of that stuff he's so healthy, compared to winter when he's laying in bed the whole winter because he doesn't have that fresh food to eat.
+"When he's out here eating fresh lettuce and strawberries and lettuce and all of that stuff, he's so healthy, compared to winter, when he's laying in bed the whole winter because he doesn't have that fresh food to eat.
 We're hoping a greenhouse will help him be more of a normal child through winter as well as summer."

 The family wants to build a greenhouse to produce vegetables for their son year-round.
 They received a donation of plans for a greenhouse from Colorado-based Ceres Greenhouse Solutions, but it could be years until the family builds it.